COILLTE PRIVACY POLICY (last revised January 2026)

 We will provide you with information on action taken on a request to stop direct marketing – this may be in the form of a response email confirming that you have ‘unsubscribed’.

-Rights in relation to automated decision taking (if applicable)
+5.4 Rights in relation to automated decision making including profiling (if applicable)

-You may ask us to ensure that, if we are evaluating you, we don’t base any decisions solely on an automated process and have any decision reviewed by a member of staff.
-Profiling may occur in relation to your personal data for the purposes of targeted advertising and de-targeting you from specified advertising.
-This allows us to tailor our advertising to the appropriate customers and helps to minimise the risk of you receiving unwanted advertising.
+You may ask us to ensure that, if we are evaluating you, we do not base any decisions solely on an automated process and have any decision reviewed by a member of staff.
 These rights will not apply in all circumstances, for example where the decision is (i) authorised or required by law, (ii) necessary for the performance of a contract between you and us, or (ii) is based on your explicit consent.
 In all cases, we will endeavour that steps have been taken to safeguard your interests.

 • you do not think that your personal data is accurate (but we will start processing again once we have checked and confirmed that it is accurate);